 The most beautiful and magnificent Guanyin temples in Singapore.

-What is the most popular Buddhist temple in Singapore?
+Which is the most popular Buddhist temple in Singapore?

 If you’ve been here any length of time, I’m sure you’d immediately say it’s the Kwan Im Thong Hood Cho Temple at Waterloo Street.
 And that’d be the correct answer.
 Evident in recent months by how changes to social distancing at the temple are always promptly announced on national news.

-On the other hand, when it comes to visual magnificence or architectural merit, the popular temple does not rank high.
+On the other hand, when it comes to visual magnificence or architectural merit, the popular Waterloo Street temple does not rank high.
 The spacious worship hall is undoubtedly grand, but elsewhere in Singapore are several Guanyin temples more renowned for their splendour.

 1. Guanyin Dian (观音殿)